NairaAhmedAI/CineSentiment-/README.md

 |-------------|--------------|---------------------------------------------------------------------------|
 | **BiLSTM**  | **88.55%** 🎯 | - Strong contextual understanding <br> - Best performance, less overfitting |
 | **CNN**     | 87.18% ⭐    | - Captures local n-gram features <br> - Faster training, slightly lower accuracy |

+🎬 CineSentiment – Movie Review Sentiment Analysis (Streamlit App) 🛠️ Tools & Libraries
+Category	Libraries / Tools
+Web App	streamlit
+ML Model	`scikit-learn` (Logistic Regression, TF-IDF vectorizer) Data Handling	`numpy`, `pandas`
+Serialization	`pickle`
+🚀 Overview

+CineSentiment is a real-time web application that predicts the sentiment of movie reviews as Positive, Negative, or Neutral.
+The app is powered by a Logistic Regression model trained on TF-IDF features.
+It leverages Streamlit for an interactive and visually appealing interface.

+🔹 How it Works

+User Input: Users type or paste a movie review in the text area.

+Text Processing: The input is transformed using the saved TF-IDF vectorizer.

+Prediction:

+Logistic Regression predicts the sentiment probabilities.

+A custom threshold (0.6) is applied to classify reviews into:

+Positive (high confidence in positive sentiment)

+Negative (high confidence in negative sentiment)

+Neutral (uncertain cases)

+Output Display: Sentiment is shown dynamically with color-coded feedback:

+💚 Positive

+🔴 Negative

+🟡 Neutral

+🌈 Features

+Gradient animated background and styled buttons for better UX.

+Handles empty input gracefully with warnings.

+Works in real-time for instant sentiment feedback.

+📌 Conclusion

+This Streamlit application brings the machine learning model to life, providing users with an interactive way to analyze movie reviews instantly.
+The combination of custom thresholds, real-time predictions, and a friendly interface makes CineSentiment both educational and practical for exploring NLP-based sentiment analysis.